Car Shop—Truth in Repairs

 Steps for Resolving Disputes

-1. If an owner disputes a repair or pricing practice, he or she should first attempt to settle the problem with the shop manager or owner.
+1. If a car owner disputes a repair or pricing practice, they should first attempt to settle the problem with the shop manager or owner.
 Some businesses have special programs or practices for handling disputes.

-2. If an owner is unable to resolve the dispute with the repair shop directly, he or she may want to file a complaint with the Minnesota Attorney General’s Office.
+2. If car owner is unable to resolve the dispute with the repair shop directly, they may want to file a complaint with the Minnesota Attorney General’s Office.

-3. Finally, owners who are unable to resolve a dispute amicably may wish to file a claim in conciliation or “small claims” court.
+3. Finally, car owners who are unable to resolve a dispute satisfactorily may wish to file a claim in conciliation or “small claims” court.
 Conciliation court may award up to $15,000 to the winning party.
 Owners who wish to proceed in conciliation court do not need an attorney.
-The Minnesota Attorney General’s Office produces a brochure entitled Conciliation Court: A User’s Guide to Small Claims Court, which can be obtained free of charge by contacting the Office.
+For more information about conciliation court, see our brochure entitled Conciliation Court: A User’s Guide to Small Claims Court.

 If owners would like to file a complaint against a company or obtain more information about cars or other consumer issues, they may contact the Attorney General’s Office as follows: